When it comes to commercial foreclosures, the word “distressed,” can have a loaded meaning.

-Because of that, the property debt research portion of pre foreclosure investing can be a bit heavier than investing in a property regularly.
+Because of that, the research portion of pre foreclosure investing can be a bit heavier than investing in a regular property.

 Pre Foreclosure Investing